artcuddy/project5-foodsnap-frontend/README.md

 -   [NotFound.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/components/NotFound.js) was created to display a message to the user if the content they are looking for does not exist.

--   [MoreDropdown.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/components/MoreDropdown.js) was created to display a dropdown menu to display the options to edit or delete the content.
+-   [MoreDropdown.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/components/MoreDropdown.js) was created to display a message to the user if the content they are looking for does not exist.

+-   [FollowedFoodSnappers.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/components/FollowedFoodSnappers.js) was created to display a message "foodSNAPPERS You Follow" at the top of the feed page based on on the URL being /feed.

+-   [LikedFoodSnaps.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/components/LikedFoodSnaps.js) was created to display a message "foodSNAPS You Liked" at the top of the liked page based on the URL being /liked.

+<h2 id="custom-hooks">Custom Hooks</h2>

 -   [useAlert.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/hooks/useAlert.js) hook was created to call the alert messaging in the app

 -   [useRedirect.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/hooks/useRedirect.js) was created to redirect the user to the homepage based on their userAuthStatus

 -   [useClickOutsideToggle.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/hooks/useClickOutsideToggle.js) was created close the expanded menu on a click outside the menu at every stage in the app

--   [FollowedFoodSnappers.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/components/FollowedFoodSnappers.js) was created to display a message "foodSNAPPERS You Follow" at the top of the feed page based on on the URL being /feed.

--   [LikedFoodSnaps.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/components/LikedFoodSnaps.js) was created to display a message "foodSNAPS You Liked" at the top of the liked page based on the URL being /liked.

 <h2 id="custom-contexts">Custom Context</h2>